Home

 September 5, 6 7, 2025 (Friday-Sunday) - SASS Maine State Cowboy Action Shooting Championships 'The Great Maine Gun Fight' 10-stages with side events on Friday.

-Clean Shoot Awards: Shooters that complete the day with no misses, no procedurals and no other penalties will receive a 'Clean Shoot' designation.
+Clean Shoot Awards: Shooters that complete the day with no misses, no procedurals and no other penalties in a monthly shoot will receive a 'Clean Shoot' designation.
 One clean shooter from each shoot will be given a clean shoot token that they can use for a future shoot.
 If more than one shooter at a shoot has a clean shoot, then a game of chance between those clean shooters will decide the winner.

 Round Count:

-Main match - 60 rifle, 60 pistol and about 25 shotgun.
+Monthly Main match - 60 rifle, 60 pistol and about 25 shotgun.
 Safety: Eye and Ear Protection is required for all participants and spectators!
 Regular glasses or sunglasses will do.
 All SASS Safety Rules apply.
 For more info, check out the SASS Shooter's Handbook.
 Any rifle or pistol round fired over the berm will result in an immediate Match Disqualification.
 Time to unload your guns - your shooting day is done!

 Who's Welcome: Anyone and everyone who's interested, regardless of experience, to shoot or just to watch.
 We actively recruit new shooters, but... a Cowboy Action Shooting Match is NOT the place to learn to shoot a gun as we are shooting real firearms.
 We insist that you have SOME shooting experience... just not necessarily CAS experience.
 Shooters under 18 must be accompanied by a parent or legal guardian.